 This tea is made from young leaves of Fuding Da Bai (福鼎大白 – Fuding Large White) white tea cultivar.
 This is the same cultivar that is used for producing various white teas grown around Fujian Province, including Yin Zhen Silver Needle white tea.
 While Silver Needle generally has a very delicate profile, the leaves and processing selected for this Snow Bud white tea produce a more complex character that is a little more challenging.

 Xue Ya Snow Bud has fine, small silver leaves that have a light fruity aroma.
-The pale golden liquor has an appealing colour and a light fragrance with just a touch of smokiness.
+The pale golden liquor has an appealing colour and a light savoury and vegetal fragrance.
 The smooth taste has a juicy, mouth-watering quality and clean notes.
-The main flavours are those of light wood, unripe fruits, quince and a touch of smokiness.
+The main vegetal flavours have notes of light wood, unripe fruits, quince and a hint of mixed herbs.
 The aftertaste is complex, a little drying, chalky and verging on being lightly astringent.
 It is definitely more on the complex than delicate end of the white tea spectrum.

 Xue Ya Snow Bud is best brewed at 70°C for about 2-3 minutes according to your taste.
 It can be brewed multiple times.
 As with all white teas, you can brew this one for a longer amount of time at lower temperature or alternatively you can brew it for a shorter period of time of around 1 minute at 90°C, also brewing multiple times.